-

 Bio

 Influenced by melodies of her multicultural upbringing, the New York-based artist draws from introspective lyricism and pulsing grooves for when you want to run away and find yourself at the same time.
 Lillimure’s genre-bending sound can be described as pop with a heavy sensibility to musicianship influenced by sounds from R&B, jazz, and folk to the likes of John Mayer, Tom Misch, and Emily King.
-Just in time for the 11th hour of summer, Lillimure's new single "So Far '' has been deemed the Soft Girl Summer anthem.
-Written by Lillimure and Sam Everett, "So Far" is a soft r&b instrumentation with a lush vocal arrangement.
-The first single off an upcoming album, Lillimure is very excited to share her upcoming work debuting as a producer.
+Starting as a crowdfunding campaign in February 2022, Lillimure’s latest single and video “Selfish” is a contemporary reimagining of Old Hollywood, drawing inspiration from actors like Fred Astaire and Ginger Rogers.
+Following her August release “So Far,” “Selfish” continues in that groovy R&b vein, with silky flutes glazing the rhythmic arrangement.
+She hopes “Selfish” gives her listeners the courage to go for what they want, and is very excited to continue sharing her work debuting as a producer

 “They say everything happens for a reason, I don’t know if I believe it, but at least it’s something to hold on to,” sings the audience at the end of every Lillimure show.
 Upon further thought, this catchy little phrase has become a testament of resilience, and adaptability throughout the young artists’ life.
 Lillimure began songwriting at the age of 8, but it wasn’t until a gymnastics-induced wrist injury at 14 that began her journey as a songwriter with her first single “Summer Blues.”(2017) She went on to study at a college-prep conservatory during high school, and then onto Berklee College of Music, SUNY Purchase Conservatory, and ultimately earning her degree from New York University’s Clive Davis Institute of Recorded Music.
 Many of the songs in her upcoming body of work surround the emotions of knowing people and places for a brief period of time, and keeping those memories close as the pages turn.